VincentWei/MiniGUI/README.md

 User Interface) support system for embedded systems and IoT devices.
 This is the mainline release of MiniGUI maintained by WEI Yongming.

+MiniGUI is released under GPLv3 and the dual-licensing applies to commercial use.

-MiniGUI aims to provide a fast, stable, full-featured, and cross-platform windowing and GUI support system, which is especially fit for embedded systems or IoT devices based-on Linux/uClinux, eCos, and other tranditional RTOSes, such as VxWorks, ThreadX, Nucleus, pSOS, uC/OS-II, and OSE.
+MiniGUI aims to provide a fast, stable, full-featured, and cross-platform windowing and GUI support system, which is especially fit for embedded systems or IoT devices based-on Linux/uClinux, eCos, and other traditional RTOSes, such as VxWorks, ThreadX, Nucleus, pSOS, uC/OS-II, and OSE.

 This is the MiniGUI core source tarball, which provides windowing